Bemani

-Bemani games
+Current Bemani games

 Since 1997, Konami has released many different series of music games under the Bemani brand.
 Each series has a unique way of playing the game and detaches players from the typical hand held controller of modern game systems by using their whole body to control the game.
 Dance Dance Revolution lets players dance with their feet, Beatmania gives players a DJ style mixing board complete with turntable, ParaParaParadise is controlled with the players hands and arm by setting off motion sensors during the dance routine, and GuitarFreaks & DrumMania let players use simplified instruments to create music.
-Below are the Bemani series of video games in no particular order.
+Below are the Bemani series of video games in alphabetical order.